 It’s happened to most of us.
-You are using a program and it freezes and becomes inaccessible.
-You will need to force quit the program so you can continue to use your computer as you normally would.
+You are using a program, and it freezes and becomes inaccessible.
+You must force quit the program to continue using your computer as you normally would.

 - Find the application or process by looking at the details tab first.
 (You may have to select More details first for those users opening the Task Manager for the first time.)